Lottery FAQs for Student Houses & Apartments

 - Individual students accept or deny their membership and confirm their eligibility to continue in the process by removing any holds that might be on their accounts.

 - Once all members have accepted, the primary member creates a rank-order list of the units they prefer to live in, choosing from among the houses/apartments that are available.
+We recommend that you preference as many units as possible, as this will increase the likelihood of a match between your preference and housing availability.

 - Only the primary member is empowered to create the preference list, but the other members may view it on the system at any time.